lfelberg/confinement/python/README.md

 Note: There is a commented section to be used with the smallest flexible system to count regions with no water, where the graphene walls are in contact.
+Also, for the rigid system, there is a lot of displacement in the x direction, and this program is not able to catch all instances of when the walls are wrapped by the box, so it just continues to next if it catches some unusual results.

 ## energy_lmp.py